Qlonever/PCP-OpenMW/README.md

 This key opens up the potential menu, where you can check and use your potential and experience.
 This is the same menu that you see upon leveling up.
 (Default: L)
 ### Allow Jail Time Exploit
 If enabled, skill points lost in jail and then regained later will still contribute to potential and level-up progress.
 (Default: OFF)
-### Attribute Cap
+### Attribute Capping Method
-You cannot raise attributes above this value.
-(Default: 100)
+Attributes have a configurable maximum value that they cannot be raised above.
+This setting decides whether attributes will share one maximum value, use differing maximums if they are favored, or use completely unique maximums.
+(Default: Shared)
-### Cap Attributes Individually
+### Shared/Favored/Unfavored/Unique Attribute Caps
-If enabled, each attribute will have a configurable maximum value that it cannot be raised above.
-(Default: OFF)
+(Default: All 100)
 </Details>
 <Details>
 <Summary>Health Settings</Summary>